mozilla/blurts-server/docs/dependency-updates.md

 - for email verification tokens in `src/db/tables/emailAddresses.js`

 1. Check that `nonce` is present in `content-security-policy` header for HTTP responses.
-2. TODO
-3. TODO
+2. Check that `experimentationId` is set as a cookie in the form `guest-${uuid}`
-4. Add a secondary email from the Settings screen and ensure that email verification works
+3. Add a secondary email from the Settings screen and ensure that email verification works

 ### `@aws-sdk/*`